Koala-Bandits/nrcs-design-system/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run build-storybook`

+Builds the StoryBook app for production to the `static-storybook` folder.<br />
+It correctly bundles StoryBook in production mode and optimizes the build for the best performance.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**